davidglezz/marmiads/README.md

 ## Technical decisions

-- There are no unit tests: Prestashop 1.6 did not think about the module tests.
+- There are no unit tests: Prestashop 1.6 developers did not think about module testing.
 Furthermore it heavily uses the singleton design pattern.

 - No composer and autoload: There are 2 reasons why composer is not used:
   1. The module has no external dependencies